Time to read: 5 minute read

-- A resume as a creative professional is another way to showcase your eye for design, even though it is highly recommended to create in Microsoft Word.
+- As a creative professional, your resume is another way to showcase your eye for design, although it is highly recommended to create it in Microsoft Word.

 - If your resume is poorly formatted or missing key elements, employers may skip over you, or worse, you will be overlooked by the ATS.